-From the gothic Wawel castle towering over the old town to the impressively vast Rynek Główny market square (the largest in Europe) you can see why Kraków is quickly becoming a must-visit European city.
+From the gothic Wawel castle towering over the old town to the impressively vast Rynek Główny market square (the largest in Europe), you can see why Kraków is quickly becoming a must-visit European city.
 However, there’s more to Kraków than just the castle and market square.
-If you visit Kraków you will be immersing yourself into a city full of history, stunning architecture and a thriving nightlife.
+If you visit Kraków you will be immersing yourself in a city full of history, stunning architecture, and thriving nightlife.

 Visit Kraków for these great reasons…

 Even though prices have risen in the last few years, compared to western Europe, Poland is still very cheap.
-With its budget-friendly accommodation, alcohol and food it’s become a popular destination for long-term travellers and affordable weekend getaways.
+With its budget-friendly accommodation, alcohol, and food it’s become a popular destination for long-term travelers and affordable weekend getaways.

-There are many great budget friendly hostels in central locations of the city, just read up where you are booking because some are party hostels which attracts stag and hen do’s.
+There are many great budget-friendly hostels in central locations of the city, just read up to where you are booking because some are party hostels which attract stag and hen do’s.
 If that’s not your cup of tea, stay clear!
 We recommend Chilli Hostel with its relaxed atmosphere and central location.
 If staying in a hostel is not your thing, there are plenty of hotels in Kraków old town covering all types of budgets.

 Amazing Food & Drink

 Kraków is home to some amazing restaurants and bars.
 From local cuisine to international chain restaurants you can almost find any type of food for any budget and taste.
 But if (like us) when you visit a new country you want to try the local traditional dishes, Poland has some great ones.
 Bigos, Kotlet Schabowy, Gołabki and of course Pierogi are the most famous and best-tasting dishes.
-Pierogi is our favourite, a type of dumpling which can be served with a sweet or savoury filling and can be found in almost every cafe and restaurant.
-We also loved Kielbasa, a polish hot dog which can be bought from food vendors for about €2.
+Pierogi is our favorite, a type of dumpling that can be served with a sweet or savory filling and can be found in almost every cafe and restaurant.
+We also loved Kielbasa, a polish hot dog that can be bought from food vendors for about €2.